YazaKnight/Profile/index.md

 if ninjas < 10:
     print("i can fight those ninjas") elif ninjas < 30:
-    print("that will be a stuggle but i can take them") elif ninjas < 50:
+    print("that will be a struggle but i can take them") elif ninjas < 50:
     print("thats too many")
 ```